anjali-kushwaha/hospital-website/README.md

-##Hospital-website
+# Hospital Website

-## Here's features included in this project
+## features included:-

-- Home Page
+- Home Page: The landing page for the website.
-- Booking Page
-- Show Differnt Types of Pakage
-- Show Servies of Tour Providing
-- Gallery Page
-- Review Page
+- About Page: Provides information about the hospital.
+- Facilities Gallery: Showcases the hospital's facilities, including tour services.
+- Reviews Page: Displays reviews from patients and doctors.
-- Contact Page
+- Contact Page: Includes a form for scheduling appointments.
-- Login and Register Page
-- Sliding Search Bar
-- Go To Any Page Functionality
+- Blog (Posts): Features a blog section for sharing articles and updates.

 ## Technologies Used: